The Town of Claremont elections are held every two years on the third Saturday in October, the next to be held on Saturday 19 October 2019.

 Candidates in local government elections must be aware of their legislative obligations in relation to the disclosure of gifts leading up to the local government elections.
 Part 5A of the Local Government (Elections) Regulations 1997

-requires both candidates and donors to make disclosures in regard to gifts given to candidates during the specified disclosure period (being six months before Election Day, that is, from 21 April 2017).
+requires both candidates and donors to make disclosures in regard to gifts given to candidates during the specified disclosure period, being six months before Election Day.

 A “gift” means a disposition of property, or the conferral of any financial benefit, made by one person in favour of another.
 It can include a gift of money, a gift which is non-monetary but of value, a gift in kind or where there is inadequate financial consideration such as the receipt of a discount (where the difference or the discount is worth more than $200.00).
 A “gift” could also include a financial or other contribution to travel, the provision of a service for no consideration or for inadequate consideration, and a firm promise or agreement to give a gift at some future time.
 A “gift” does not include a gift by will; a gift from a relative; a gift that does not relate to the candidate’s candidature; or the provision of volunteer labour.